 Generative Pre-trained Transformer is a generation of models used to produce human-like text based on some initial text (part of dialogs or some task).

-One of the most "hyped" models is a GPT-3.
+One of the most "hyped" models for this day is a GPT-3.
 When you see what GPT-3 generates you feel like "the future is here".
 You can run an example from the free OpenAI playground:

 Conversation with GPT-3 Davinci model on OpenAI Playground